How COVID-19 endangers your e-commerce and 6 tips to avoid it now

 Review submission levels and length rise in April 2020, while overall consumer sentiment (in the form of average product rating) remains steady

 Now is the time to act.
 The bold and ambitious companies that embrace the new reality and take timely action can capture market share and emerge as the new market leaders.
 Action requires the courage to reinvent or alter your business model and to invest in new processes and tech in these times of high uncertainty.
-Here you have some advice for companies moving to the cloud wrote on the normal times and still relevant.
+Find the companies we've helped navigate the cloud with during normal times to get a broader understanding of the importance of embracing the cloud.

 Putting your business online also brings new risks to your company normal operations